mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideNode.md

 * Install AS3 on BIG-IP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

+**Networking**

-**Note for networking** When using nodeport, pool members represent the kube-proxy service on the node.
+When using nodeport, pool members represent the kube-proxy service on the node.
 BIG-IP needs a local route to the nodes.
 There is no need for VXLAN tunnels, or Calico.
 BIG-IP can dynamically ARP for the Kube-proxy running on node

-**Note for BIG-IP partition**
+**BIG-IP partition**

 When using **agent=as3**, CIS will manage L4-L7 and L2-L3 with different partitions CIS would append the configured bigip-partition <partition>_AS3 suffix to partition for L4-L7 operation and use only bigip-partition <partition> for L2-L3 operations

 When using user-defined configmap with **agent=as3**, CIS will also manage L4-L7 and L2-L3 with different partitions.
 CIS would use the <tenant> from the AS3 declaration for L4-L7 operation and use only bigip-partition <partition> for L2-L3 operations

-**Note for resources**
+**Manage resources**

 Specify what resources are configured with the following three options.
 This guide is using user-defined configmap